armaber/articles/HDUF/brief.md

 D:\Processing\53c6f2af-38db-4219-9f41-f794c7897f5a\53c6f2af-38db-4219-9f41-f794c7897f5a.retpoline
 ~~~

-The 1<sup>st</sup> line gives a heads-up about the disassembly duration:
+The 1<sup>st</sup> line gives a heads-up about the disassembly duration: a smaller file

-* a smaller file was processed in 1.26 hours on the same system.
+was processed in 1.26 hours on the same system.

-The disassembly is done in parallel using all cores but 1.
+The decompilation is done in parallel using all cores but 1.
 Once completed, the `.meta`
-file contains the properties:
+file contains:

-* OS and Computer where the BSOD occurred
+* *OS* and *computer* where the BSOD occurred
-* Image path and Hash.
-The hash identifies image duplicates, resulting in a disassembly
+* *image* path and *hash*.
+The hash identifies duplicates, resulting in a decompilation
   bypass.
-* System where disassembly took place, number of CPUs alloted, CPU model, duration and
+* *system* where disassembly took place, number of *cpus* alloted, cpu *model*, *duration* and
-  Image size.
+  image *size*.
-* The default modules used to disassemble the Image:
+* The default modules used to disassemble the image:
    * for a `.dmp` file *nt, pci, acpi and hal* functions are disassembled
    * *base name* for all others